Kooman (film)

 Kooman is a 2022 Indian Malayalam-language crime thriller film directed by Jeethu Joseph, written by K. R. Krishna Kumar and jointly produced by Listin Stephen and Allwin Antony.
 The film stars Asif Ali, with Renji Panicker, Jaffar Idukki, Baburaj, Hannah Reji Koshy, and Meghanathan.
 The plot follows Giri Shankar, a C.P.O. disregarded by his colleagues and looked upon with contempt by his villagers.
 As he takes revenge for a humiliating incident, his life turns upside down.
-The original background score and a song were composed by Vishnu Shyam.
+The original background score was composed by Vishnu Shyam.

 Principal photography began in February 2022.
 Kooman was released in theatres on 4 November 2022 to critical acclaim from critics and audiences.
 The film was a commercial success at the box office.

 Plot

 Giri Shankar is a young CPO in his village police station.
 He is very observant and is an expert at finding clues.
 As a result, his senior officers, CI Pillai and SI Sukumaran Nair appreciate and encourage his detective skills, which also make a few of his fellow constables jealous.
 He is often annoyed by arrogant villagers who disrespect him.

 Pillai scolds Giri for trying to file a drug smuggling case on a young man who had told Giri to remember his place as a constable.
 Pillai then retires from duty and a new cop named Harilal takes charge as the new CI.
 He is an egoistic cop who insults Giri for no reason.
-After being humiliated by the CI at a Kabbadi match, he vows to take revenge.
+After being humiliated by the CI at a kabaddi match, he vows to take revenge.
 He seeks the help of an old thief named Maniyan who teaches him how to successfully rob his neighbours.
 Unable to solve the string of robberies, Harilal and two constables are suspended.
 Giri's kleptomania became worse as he is caught in his attempt to rob Ramakrishna.
 This causes him to escape to Tamil Nadu.
 The next day, Giri finds out that Ramakrishna was found dead hanging from a tree.
 But he had seen a similar hanging earlier (shown earlier in the film), he realizes that it is murder and there is a serial killer.
 Giri confesses his guilt to Pillai and shares his doubts about the 'suicide'.
 Though sad and angry at Giri whom he liked a lot, he tries to help Giri overcome his disorder through counselling with a psychiatrist.
 Giri asked Pillai for permission to solve the cases and similar incidents in Tamil Nadu which he learned from Senthil Kumar, a constable with Tamil Nadu Police.
 The number of similar incidents are found out to be very high and the incidents followed a trend.
 Giri identifies the commonality between people who committed 'suicide'.
 Giri finds that a recent murder victim, found in a field, is too a victim of the serial killer and she had a mysterious letter in her wallet.
 Soon he finds that all the people who had died in similar circumstances had with them all mysterious letters of same nature.